alexfernandez/alexfernandez.github.io/2024/aves-aeternae.md

 for a detailed feasibility study we need more precise numbers.
 It is still OK to round up numbers as we did above with surface and volume.

-## Build
+## 🛠️ Build

-How can we build an airship?
+How can we build a real life airship, even if it's a small one?

-### Structure
+### 🪚 Structure

+We want to build a dirigible:
+an aircraft which is sustented by the lift of a light gas.

-We want to build a real dirigible, not a blimp: the difference is that the dirigible or zeppelin has a rigid structure, while blimps are just inflatable.
+real dirigible, not a blimp:
+the difference is that the dirigible or zeppelin has a rigid structure, while blimps are just inflatable.
-We know that Zeppelins worked, and with ancient 1900s materials even, but is it possible to do it at this scale?
+We know that dirigibles worked beautifully, and with ancient 1900s materials even, but is it possible to do it at this scale?